-Qualified applicants to the University must submit a completed Application for Admission.
-Applicants will also be required to sign an "Attestation Regarding High School Graduation or Equivalency" indicating that they meet the University's requirements for admission unless they provide a copy of their transcript, diploma, or GED.
+Applicants to the University are encouraged to visit an FMU campus whenever possible.
+Applicants who determine that they would like to apply for admission will complete an enrollment agreement.
+Applicants will also be required to sign an "Attestation Regarding High School Graduation or Equivalency indicating they meet the University's requirements for admission unless they provide a copy of their transcript, diploma, or GED.

-If other documents are required for enrollment and are not available at the time of application, students may be accepted for a limited period to allow time for receipt of official transcripts from colleges attended, CLEP scores, certificates of completion from military schools, and other required documents.
+If other documents are required for enrollment and are not available at the time of application, students may be accepted for a limited period to allow time for receipt of official transcripts for colleges attended, CLEP scores, certificates of completion from military schools, and other required documents.
 Course work completed satisfactorily during this period will count toward graduation.